NanoTank/sonarqube-report-translator/README.md

 ```shell
 bin/console srt:translate path/to/input/file.json path/to/output/file.json [--type] [--severity]
 ```
-to let the translator check for the given input format.
+to let the translator choose the right translator for you by given input format.

 ## Tests
 This project is using PHPUnit to run automated tests in your Docker container.